selwynpolit/d9book/book/events.md

 ## Overview

 Events allow different components of the system to interact and communicate with each other.
 One system component dispatches the event at an appropriate time; many events are dispatched by Drupal core and the Symfony event system in every request.
-Other system components can register as event subscribers; when an event is dispatched, a method is called on each registered subscriber, allowing each one to react.
+Other system components can register as event subscribers.
+When an event is dispatched, a method is called on each registered subscriber, allowing each one to react.
 For more on the general concept of events, see [The EventDispatcher Component in the Symfony docs](https://symfony.com/doc/current/components/event_dispatcher.html)

 Take an example from the [HttpKernel component](https://symfony.com/doc/current/components/http_kernel.html).
 Once a `Response` object has been created, it may be useful to allow other elements in the system to modify it (e.g. add some cache headers) before it's actually used.
 To make this possible, the Symfony kernel dispatches an event - `kernel.response`.
 Here's how it works: